srinithi474/Smart-Drowsiness-Detection-System-/README.md

 5. Required files and downloads:

 - Download the shape predictor `.dat` file:
-  [Download shape_predictor_68_face_landmarks.dat]("https://github.com/davisking/dlib-models/raw/master/shape_predictor_68_face_landmarks.dat.bz2")
+-Just copy and paste this link into an browser and click blue link it will downloaded [Download shape_predictor_68_face_landmarks.dat]("https://github.com/davisking/dlib-models/raw/master/shape_predictor_68_face_landmarks.dat.bz2")

   > After downloading, extract the `.dat` file and place it in your project directory.

-- Download the beep alert sound file (or use your own named `beep.mp3`):
+-Search beep.mp3 in your browser then ownload the beep alert sound file (or use your own named `beep.mp3`):

  > Rename it to `beep.mp3` if needed and put it in the same folder as your Python script.